 - Make A Gratitude List.
 Intentionally, every single day, look for something about your spouse for which you are grateful.
 It will be more powerful if you write it down.
 If you miss a day, look for two things the following day.
 And for extra points, find a way to tell your spouse Thank You.

 - Remove Roadblocks.
 Remember, you can only change you.
 So what roadblocks in your own attitude, words, or behavior are keeping you from the kind of marriage you want?
 What’s it like to be married to you?
 This is not about self-contempt or trying harder.
 Every single person has prickly parts of their character.
 What are you going to do about yours?
-Next week we’ll address this more directly.

 - Talk Together.
 How’s the communication between you?
 Most couples need to learn some better communication skills.
 If you’re a talker, you might need to work very hard on listening and drawing out your spouse.
 If you struggle to talk, you might need to work hard on staying engaged even in a difficult conversation.
-What rhythm of communication will you set up between you?
+What rhythms of communication will you set up between you?

 - Spend Time Together.
 It’s so important to do things together.
-That can be date night, but it’s more than that.
+That can be date nights, but it’s more than that.
 Almost every couple struggles with different desires, interests, or personality.
 How will you enter your spouse’s world?
 How will you nurture the “us-ness” between you?

 - Pray.
 If you’ve been asking God to fix your marriage, don’t stop.
 But prayer needs to be much much more than that.
 If your marriage is less than you desire, there are some powerful questions to ask in prayer that can change your trajectory.
 If your spouse is open to it at all, pray together–even if it’s hard!
 Just do it.
 It may not seem meaningful at first, but don’t give up.

-I pray for you even now, that 2022 will be a year in which your marriage moves significantly toward becoming the marriage God wants for you.
+I pray for you even now, that this will be a year in which your marriage moves significantly toward becoming the marriage God wants for you.
 May He bless you with the wisdom, courage, patience, and love to walk that journey together with Him and with your spouse.

 Your Turn: What kind of marriage do you want in the future?
 How are you going to use the beginning of this new year to move in that direction?
 Leave a comment below.